1968 British League season

 The 1968 British League season was the 34th season of the top tier of speedway in the United Kingdom and the fourth season known as the British League.

 Summary

 Edinburgh relocated to become the Coatbridge Monarchs.
-The Long Eaton team closed its doors, but a new team in Leicester returned to Speedway to join the League.
+The Long Eaton team closed its doors, but a new team in Leicester returned to speedway to join the League.
+Long Eaton promoters Ron Wilson and Reg Fearman moved the speedway licence to Leicester Stadium because of concerns over increased stock car events damaging the Long Eaton Stadium speedway track.

 Coventry Bees secured their first title on points difference and after they scored points in the last heat of their last match away at King's Lynn.
 The title win came after two consecutive years as being runner-up.
 Coventry's Nigel Boocock was again one of the league's leading riders with his average going well above ten for the fifth consecutive year.
-He was well supported by Ron Mountford and Czechoslovakian star Antonín Kasper Sr. Wimnledon Dons who could only manage a mid table finish went on to win the British League Knockout Cup.
+He was well supported by Ron Mountford and Czechoslovak star Antonín Kasper Sr. Wimbledon Dons who could only manage a mid table finish went on to win the British League Knockout Cup.